Tabaci/mime-of/readme.md

 /* The following is an unrecognized file extension.
 As such, we might wish to
  * handle that differently too:
  */
-console.log(mime('.whitepowderandstuff')) // Output: null
+console.log(mime('.whitepowderandsnuffbecomesgrey')) // Output: null
 ```

-As you can tell, anything that is unrecognized will, similarly to the
+As you can tell, anything that is unrecognized will similarly to the
-*mime-types* module return something that we can handle further: in the case of
+*mime-types* module, return something that we can handle further: in the case of
-this module, it returns `null`.
+this module, anything that is unrecognized returns `null`.

 ```
-let mimeType = mime('.whitepowderandstuff') || 'text/plain'
+let mimeType = mime('.whitepowderandsnuffbecomesgrey') || 'text/plain'
 ```

 ## License